marb61a/Course-Notes/Misc/SEO/Technical SEO.md

     - It usually involves minimal text and content on a page and can be accidental or the result of oversight
   - Thin Content -- Google
     - The Panda algorithm created by Google in 2011 targeted this type of content and impacted nearly 12% of all queries
-    - Numerous previouly high ranked sites with low quality, duplicated, sometimes spammy and keyword stuffed content were affected
+    - Numerous previously high ranked sites with low quality, duplicated, sometimes spammy and keyword stuffed content were affected
     - There have been studies since the release and they show that sites that were affected have certain qualities
       - The sites have less attractive designs
       - Ads on the sites are more intrusive than they should be